 You probably know what data protection acts are, but you might not know how they impact your business or why you need to comply with them.

-Recent changes to data regulations mean that companies, no matter how big or small, need to tread carefully when it comes to storing the data and information of your customers.
+Recent changes to data regulations mean that companies, no matter how big or small, need to carefully tread when it comes to storing their customers' data and information.

-If you store any kind of data pertaining to prospects or customers using a database, you must comply with data privacy regulations, which vary depending on where your business exists in the world.
+Suppose you store any data about prospects or customers using a database.
+In that case, you must comply with data privacy regulations, which vary depending on where your business exists in the world.

-This is why it is important to get it right from the get-go, even if you use an email service provider, ensuring your provider is up to scratch on data privacy is a secure place to start.
+This is why it is crucial to get it right from the get-go.
+Even if you use an email service provider, ensuring your provider is up to scratch on data privacy is a secure place to start.

 Thus, choosing the best provider will make sure that you don’t get caught out.